johnvan7/mern-iot-dashboard/README.md

 ### `npm run dev`

-Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Now open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 ## Screenshots